What's it like?

 “What does it feel like, to be alcoholic?”

-“Serious?”
-He couldn’t tell if she was joking.
-“Well, I remember what it feels like, being drunk, feeling buzzed, forgetting problems for a bit, talking to women, being with friends, but then I think about the hangovers or smell it on someone’s breath, my stomach sours.
+“Well, I remember what it feels like, being drunk, feeling buzzed, forgetting problems for a bit, talking to women, being with friends, feeling like the funniest guy in the room, but then I think about the hangovers or smell it on someone’s breath and it sours my stomach.
 It’s revolting.
 We covered this.”

 “Yes, but what does it feel like?
 Not just to want it, but needing it and everything else, the emotions, anxiety, depression and so on.”